slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Amateurs play for tricks, masters play for position."*

+> *"You should take teh approach that you're wrong.
+Your goal is to be less wrong."
+-- Elon Musk*

 ### Mastery and arrogance

 There’s always room for improvement; be humble.
 There is no place for a «prima donna».